finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **delete_portfolio_from_group**
 > PortfolioGroup delete_portfolio_from_group(scope, code, portfolio_scope, portfolio_code, effective_at=effective_at)

-[EARLY ACCESS] DeletePortfolioFromGroup: Delete portfolio from group
+[EARLY ACCESS] Delete portfolio from group

 Remove a single portfolio from a portfolio group.